Temsirolimus (Generic Name)

 - Bowel Perforation.
-This is a tear of the gastrointestinal lining (stomach, small or large intestine).
-The symptoms include abdominal pain, bloody stools, diarrhea, fever, or electrolyte abnormalities.
-Prompt evaluation is critical and these symptoms should be reported to your doctor immediately.
+This is a tear of the lining in the stomach, small or large bowel.
+The signs of bowel perforation can be stomach pain, bloody stools, loose or watery stools, fever, or electrolyte abnormalities.
+These are serious symptoms that should be reported to your doctor immediately.

 Treating Side Effects

-- Tell your dentist, surgeon, or other doctor that you are using this drug before any procedure.
+- Tell your dentist, surgeon, or other doctor that you are using this drug before you get any kind of procedure.

 Food and Drug Interactions

 There are known interactions of temsirolimus with grapefruit.
 You should avoid eating grapefruit and drinking grapefruit juice while on this medicine.
 This drug may interact with other medicines.
 Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
 The safety and use of dietary supplements and alternative diets are often not known.
 Using these might affect your cancer or interfere with your treatment.
 Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 Call your doctor or nurse right away if you have any of these symptoms: